oreum-industries/oreum_survival/README.md

   model against a _known_ exogenous (target) value or forecast an _unknown_ exogenous (target) value.
 So they can be used during Working or Forecasting.

-+ Strictly speaking, our Bayesian modelling workflow does not require us to evaluate the model on a Test/Holdout set because we can use in-sample Pareto-smoothed Leave-One-Out (LOO-PIT) cross-validation testing.
++ Strictly speaking, our Bayesian modeling workflow does not require us to evaluate the model on a Test/Holdout set because we can use in-sample Pareto-smoothed Leave-One-Out (LOO-PIT) cross-validation testing.
 This is more powerful, and lets us fit & evaluate the model using the full Working set.